 GSK (GSK) Gains As Market Dips: What You Should Know

-Wall Street will be looking for positivity from GSK as it approaches its next earnings report date.
-This is expected to be February 1, 2023.
+GSK will be looking to display strength as it nears its next earnings release, which is expected to be February 1, 2023.
 The company is expected to report EPS of $0.59, down 31.4% from the prior-year quarter.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $8.3 billion, down 35.36% from the year-ago period.
+Our most recent consensus estimate is calling for quarterly revenue of $8.3 billion, down 35.36% from the year-ago period.

-Investors might also notice recent changes to analyst estimates for GSK.
-These revisions typically reflect the latest short-term business trends, which can change frequently.
-As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.
+Any recent changes to analyst estimates for GSK should also be noted by investors.
+These revisions help to show the ever-changing nature of near-term business trends.
+As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

-The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-Within the past 30 days, our consensus EPS projection has moved 0.2% higher.
-GSK is currently a Zacks Rank #3 (Hold).
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+Over the past month, the Zacks Consensus EPS estimate has moved 0.2% higher.
+GSK is holding a Zacks Rank of #3 (Hold) right now.

-Digging into valuation, GSK currently has a Forward P/E ratio of 10.29.
-This valuation marks a discount compared to its industry's average Forward P/E of 20.91.
+Investors should also note GSK's current valuation metrics, including its Forward P/E ratio of 10.15.
+Its industry sports an average Forward P/E of 20.77, so we one might conclude that GSK is trading at a discount comparatively.

-It is also worth noting that GSK currently has a PEG ratio of 1.19.
-The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
-The Medical - Biomedical and Genetics industry currently had an average PEG ratio of 1.61 as of yesterday's close.
+We can also see that GSK currently has a PEG ratio of 1.17.
+This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
+Medical - Biomedical and Genetics stocks are, on average, holding a PEG ratio of 1.61 based on yesterday's closing prices.

 Make sure to utilize Zacks.com to follow all of these stock-moving metrics, and more, in the coming trading sessions.